simtlix/microservices-template/Readme.md

 # Microservices Template #
 The aim of this repository is to provide a quick start for the development of microservices.
 We try to keep the template as simple as posible.
 We´ll continue adding functionality and releasing new versions.

-For an intro to Microservices architecture, please take a look at this slides: http://www.simtlix.com/en/tech-talk-about-microservices-by-florencia-bonansea/
+For an intro to Microservices architecture, please take a look at these slides: http://www.simtlix.com/en/tech-talk-about-microservices-by-florencia-bonansea/

 ## Getting Started ##
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes